mlouis96/DataViz/part2finalproject.md

 Female 27, an individual with a background in design

 The interview protocol:

+Since I had to incorporate a few more parts into my visual I narrated the story while showing the relevant visuals to the users.

 What is the main message of this story? what is communicated well, what could be better?
 Do the visuals complement the story?